NrdyBhu1/easymake/README.md

 # Easymake

-A much easier and stress free alternative to make or cmake.
+A simple and lightweight alternative to Make or CMake.

 ## Installation

-Download the latest version from the releases tab, or build from source.
+Download the latest version from the releases tab, or build from source (check COMPILING_EASYMAKE file).

 ## Usage

-`$ easymake build.ezmk`
+`$ easymake YOUR_BUILD_FILE`

 ## Contributing